enkiga/enkiga/README.md

 ---
 <h2 align="left">Hi there again 👋:</h2>

-- 🌱 I’m currently learning the **MERN** tech stack
-- 🧪 I’m currently working on a **E-Commerce Website**
+- 🧪 I’m currently working on a **Classified Project**
-- 👯 I’m looking to collaborate on projects
+- 👯 I’m also looking to collaborate on projects
 - ⚡ Fun fact about me, **I am 6'3 but can't dunk**

 <br/>